tremor-rs/tremor-www/docs/overview.md

 In the case of configuration, a shorthand URL form is often used.
 In the configuration model, we discriminate artefacts by type, so it is often sufficient to infer the `tremor:///{artefact-kind}` component when specifying ( configuring ) artefacts.

-In bindings, however, we minimally need to use the full URL path component ( for example:`/pipeline/01` ).
+In bindings, however, we need to use the full URL path component ( for example:`/pipeline/01` ).

 At this time, the full URL form is not used in the configuration model.

-## Runtime model
+## Runtime Model

-The Tremor runtime is composed of multiple internal components that communicate via queues across multiple threads of control managed/coordinated by a set of control plane component driven by the Tremor REST API.
+Tremor's runtime model is composed of tasks that communicate via queues managed through Tremor's REST API.
+A task is spawned per onramp, offramp, and pipeline.

-### Processing model

-Tremor uses an async task model ontop of the [smol runtime](https://github.com/stjepang/smol) and [async-rs](https://async.rs/).
+Tremor uses an async task model on top of the [smol runtime](https://github.com/stjepang/smol) and [async-rs](https://async.rs/).

-Currently, the model is:

-- A task is spawned per onramp
-- A task is spawned per offramp
-- A task is spawned per pipeline
-- Tasks communicate via queues

-The Processing model is very likely to evolve over time as concurrency, threading, async and other primitives available in the rust ecosystem mature and evolve.
+Note: The Processing model will likely evolve over time alongside concurrency, threading, async and other primitives available in the rust ecosystem.

 ## Event ordering